renanfranca/renanfranca.github.io/index.md

-I will share my experience with [JHipster](https://www.jhipster.tech/) and [JHipster-Lite](https://www.jhipster.tech/jhipster-lite/) as a java backend software engineer.
+As a software engineer and member of the [JHipster Core Team](https://www.jhipster.tech/team/), I'm excited to share my experiences with [JHipster](https://www.jhipster.tech/) and [JHipster-Lite](https://www.jhipster.tech/jhipster-lite/).

-In addition, I will share some tips & tricks related to other technologies and tools.
+Additionally, I'll offer some helpful tips and tricks related to various other technologies and tools.

 Enjoy ✌